wapuugotchi/wapuugotchi/docs/index.md

 ![A locked item in the Customizer](assets/images/customizer_locked_item.png)

 When you click on a locked wearable, a modal will popup and ask you if you want to buy this item.
 On the top right you can find an information icon.
 When you hover over that item, you will see more information about the currently shown Wapuu.
-If you click on *OK", you confirm your purchase and therefore unlock the item.
+If you click on *OK*, you confirm your purchase and therefore unlock the item.

 A green bar in the customizer shows you how much pearls currently are in your possession.

 ![Pearls balance bar in Wapuu customizer](assets/images/pearls_balance.png)

 You can also name your little fellow.
 Above your Wapuu you can see a text field.
-Just change the standard Wapuu's name *Wapuu" into something you like more.
+Just change the standard Wapuu's name *Wapuu* into something you like more.

 ### Multiple wearables from one category
 Sometimes you have the possibility to use multiple items from a category.
 This is possible for example with the category which provides accessoires all around the head like hats or fancy haircuts.
 The order in which you select the items will be used to determine in which order the items should be rendered.
 The rule is: the first item you select, it the one which is the farthest in the background.
 It is like you would stack items on top of each other.
 So if you select a hat and then a haircut, you will end up having the hairs rendered in the foreground.